Art In Action

 Non-native English speakers may opt to use the English Review Service to help improve the text of submissions.
 Please note this process takes time.
 For the best chance of having your submission reviewed by the English Review Service, please ensure that you complete your submission at least 14 days before the deadline.

 Long and Short Papers

 Authors may submit a long or a short paper to this program.
-Accepted papers in both categories will be included in the PACMCGIT Special issue on SIGGRAPH 2022 Art Papers, and the video presentations will be archived in the ACM Digital Library.
+Accepted papers will be published in The Proceedings of the ACM on Computer Graphics and Interactive Techniques: PACMCGIT and archived in the ACM Digital Library.
 The differences between the two submission formats is below: